Andre0991/vilpy/README.md

 ```

 ## Usage (WIP)
-You can refer to the original [lispy documentation](https://github.com/abo-abo/lispy) and [function reference](http://oremacs.com/lispy/).
-However, some keybindings have been changed.
-For the time being, please consult `vilpy-mode-map-special`.
+Many `lispy` keybindings have been changed.
+`vilpy` will have proper documentation when the keybindings get stable.
+If you are an early adapter and want to use this package right now (not recommended yet!), please consult `vilpy-mode-map-special`.

-## TODO: Special mode
+### TODO: Special mode

-## TODO: Navigation
+### TODO: Navigation

-## TODO: Transformation
+### TODO: Transformation

-### Evil
+## Evil

 `vilpy` disputes keybindings with `evil-mode`, so in some cases, its commands are overwritten.
 Using [lispyville](https://github.com/noctuid/lispyville) is a typical solution for making both packages work together.
 Personally, I'm fine with the default `vilpy` bindings working only in `insert-mode`.